MicrosoftDocs/winrt-api/windows.media.core/sceneanalysiseffect_sceneanalyzed.md

 # Windows.Media.Core.SceneAnalysisEffect.SceneAnalyzed

 ## -description
 Raised when the scene analysis is complete.
+See [SceneAnalyzedEventArgs](sceneanalyzedeventargs.md)

 ## -remarks